MimmyJau/mimmyjau.github.io/src/pages/posts/debugging-workflow-python.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "Debugging Workflow in Python"
+title: "Debugging Python in vim"
 pubDate: "2023-08-29"
 author: "MimmyJau"
-description: "Process and tools for debugging"
+description: "Tools for debugging Python in vim."
-tags: ["debugging", "python"]
+tags: ["debugging", "python", "vim"]
 ---

 This is a collection of processes and tools I use to debug in Python.